Aswaddhama

-Aswaddhama (also spelled as Aswathama) is a 1988 Indian Telugu-language action film written by Paruchuri Brothers and directed by B. Gopal starring Krishna in the titular role alongside Vijayashanti, Nutan Prasad, Sarada and Mohan Babu.
+Aswaddhama (also spelled as Aswathama) is a 1988 Indian Telugu-language action film written by Paruchuri Brothers and directed by B. Gopal starring Krishna in the title role alongside Vijayashanti, Nutan Prasad, Sarada and Mohan Babu.
 The film was produced by M. Krishna and Sekhar in the banner of Sri Raghavendra Art Picture.

 The story follows a daring bus driver, Aswaddhama who after getting implicated in a false case by his evil master, Subrahmanyam, wages a war against injustice and in the process rises from rags to riches.

 Cast

 Songs

 The film's soundtrack album scored and composed by Chakravarthy consisted of 5 tracks.